 I have been a telephone counsellor for several years and have spoken with men all over Australia who have some form of premature ejaculation.
 Most of them are fairly young and usually don’t have physical problems; they often just suffer from some sort of performance anxiety.
 Premature ejaculation can manifest itself in men of all ages, even those who previously enjoyed a good, healthy sex-life.

-Telephone, and Zoom counselling are other convenient ways of accessing therapy and provides a confidential and safe environment.
+Zoom – Skype and Telephone counselling are convenient ways of accessing therapy and provides a confidential and safe environment.
 It has proven very effective for most of my clients who appreciated the personal attention they received.